slayvi/fm2p/README.md

 ## The Machine Learning Application

-The ML-app is merely an example flask application, with use of the Fashion MNIST Dataset.
+The ML-aplication is done with tensorflow, with use of the Fashion MNIST Dataset.

 ## Graphical Representation of the Infrastructure